Designing a Delivery in a Distributed Environment

 Several years ago I was coaching a project developing a large system consisting

 of electronics, mechanics, firmware and software, with development teams in

 several countries.
 The main development team was in the Netherlands, and the

 team in Belgium kept delivering late and unreliable results, causing trouble

 to the regular deliveries to stakeholders.
-Therefore I was sent to the Belgian
+I was sent to the Belgian

-team to teach them Evolutionary Planning, so that they would learn to promise
+team to help them using Evolutionary Planning, so that they would learn to promise

 One Wednesday we started designing the next delivery and this is what we

 figure 1: TimeLine for this